azwhikaru/Action-TWRP-Builder/README.md

 ## Building the Recovery
 #### 3. Click 'Actions-Recovery Build'
 ![](https://i.bmp.ovh/imgs/2021/10/23896d1b66292047.png)
-#### 4. Click 'Run workflow' and fill in according to the above 'parameter description'
+#### 4. Click 'Run workflow', choose the branch for the recovery that you want to build, and fill in according to the above 'Parameter Description'
 ![](https://i.bmp.ovh/imgs/2021/10/9cb7871267cf2f53.png)
-#### 5. After filling in, click'Run workflow' to start running
+#### 5. After filling in, click 'Run workflow' to start running

 -----